cipher387/OSINT-and-Cybersecurity-accounts-in-Mastodon/README.md

-## Appendix: Tools for finding accounts in Mastodon and collecting information about users
+## Appendix: Tools for finding accounts in Mastodon and collecting information about it

 | Link | Description |
 | --- | --- |